Triple baby joy for Nick and wife Nicola Chisholm

 Nick Chisholm, who has lived with locked-in syndrome for 20 years, and his wife Nicola welcomed babies Dakota, Ruby-Soo and Loki to the world on March 26, the first day of lockdown in New Zealand.

-Tonight, proud brother Matt returns to TVNZ for a segment documenting his brother's life as a new dad.
+Proud brother Matt returned to TVNZ last night for a segment documenting his brother's life as a new dad.

 It took Nick and Nicola Chisholm about five years and $100,000 spent on IVF treatments.
 They had nearly given up hope when the good news came that Nicola was pregnant.